-There are so many different variations of Asian noodle soups such as Vietnamese Pho, Ramen Noodles, and many more.
+There are so many different variations of Asian noodle soups, such as Vietnamese Pho, Ramen Noodles, and many more.
 Although they are delicious, most noodle soups are made with high-carb ingredients that cannot be eaten on a keto diet.

-One of the most traditional and everyday soups that created in Asian cuisine is today alternated to your ketogenic diet needs.
+Luckily, we took one of the most traditional and everyday soups created in Asian cuisine and turned it into a keto-friendly meal.

 Asian cuisine is similar to Italian in terms of having a rich food culture.
 Some people believe that the process of eating is some sort of art, where cooking and digesting helps to heal the soul and set the right mindset.

-Like most of the low-carb Asian noodle soups, it all starts with fresh ingredients.
-Because Asians enjoy making a new dish from scratch every time they set up a table, that’s why all cuisine is freshly made.
+Like most low-carb Asian noodle soups, it all starts with fresh ingredients.
+Because Asians enjoy making a new dish from scratch every time they set up a table, all cuisine is freshly made.

 A traditional beef noodle soup has multiple uses.
-It can cure your hangovers and is a great way to start a productive day, somehow Asians prefer to eat soups for breakfast.
+It can cure your hangovers and is a great way to start a productive day (some Asians prefer to eat soups for breakfast).

-As many people believe it’s the most important meal of the day, it makes sense, while we coastally in a rush drinking coffee and maybe putting a few bites of sandwich, they find time to actually cook.
+This is because many people believe breakfast is the most important meal of the day.
+While most rush through drinking coffee and maybe a few bites of something quick, Asians find time to actually cook.

-White noodles, golden broth, yellow egg and green fresh seasonings – your plate was never that colorful!
+White noodles, golden broth, a yellow egg, and green fresh seasonings – your plate was never that colorful!

 Unlike Vietnamese Beef Noodle Soup, we use ground beef for this recipe instead of thinly sliced tender beef.
 We also use bone broth to prepare the soup instead of making the broth from scratch.

-Bone broth has so many benefits for your health including gut and digestion health.
+Bone broth has so many health benefits, including gut and digestion health.
 It has also been shown to support skin, hair, nails, joints and weight loss.
-Beef broth has anti-inflammatory amino acids and collagen which is an important type of protein that your body absolutely needs.
+Beef broth has anti-inflammatory amino acids and collagen, which is an important type of protein that your body absolutely needs.

 When choosing bone broth, make sure it doesn’t have any sugar added.
 A good brand to choose is Kettle & Fire’s Beef Bone Broth as it’s made of 100% grass-fed beef and organic ingredients.

 We use shirataki noodles instead of rice or wheat noodles to keep it keto-friendly and gluten-free.
-Shirataki (also known as miracle noodles or konjac noodles) are a type of Japanese noodles which is made from the konjac yam.
+Shirataki (also known as miracle noodles or konjac noodles) are a type of Japanese noodle that is made from the konjac yam.

 You can try this Skinny Noodles Shirataki Spaghetti brand.
-They’re made of indigestible dietary fiber which makes them no calorie and no net carb, which is why it’s called “miracle” and “skinny” noodles.
+They’re made of indigestible dietary fiber, which means they have no calories or net carbs.
+This is why they are called “miracle” and “skinny” noodles.

-This recipe is versatile, you can use minced beef, thin beef slices, beef meatballs, etc… or chicken to make this soup.
+This recipe is versatile.
+You can use minced beef, thin beef slices, beef meatballs, or chicken to make this soup.

-For the meat: Some people prefer to saute it first before adding to the soup, some people just add raw meat to the boiling soup as this will cook the meat.
-If you follow this recipe, simply saute ground beef in a pan with salt and pepper for 3 minutes so the salty flavor absorbed inside the meat.
+For the meat: Some people prefer to saute the meat first before adding to the soup.
+Others just add raw meat to the boiling soup as this will cook the meat.
+If you follow this recipe, simply saute ground beef in a pan with salt and pepper for 3 minutes so the salty flavor is absorbed inside the meat.

-Prepare the soup: In another pot, boil bone broth then add beef, and the herbs in and simmer for 10 minutes.
+Prepare the soup: In another pot, boil the bone broth then add beef and the herbs in and simmer for 10 minutes.

 Serve in a bowl with boiled egg halves and scallions while it’s still hot.
 If you love Asian veggies, throw in some Bok Choy leaves.